storacha/specs/w3-egress-tracking.md

   }
 }
 ```
-Periodically, the Egress Tracking Service (or some other service or component, for that matter) will process tracked egress records sand consolidate them into a view that can be used to calculate egress fees.
+Periodically, the Egress Tracking Service (or some other service or component, for that matter) will process tracked egress records and consolidate them into a view that can be used to calculate egress fees.
 The effects in the receipt contain a link to a `space/egress/consolidate`, which tells the Storage Node that the egress records will be processed asynchronously.
 Storage Nodes will be able to fetch receipts of the `space/egress/consolidate` async actions to check the result of the consolidation process.

 ### `space/egress/consolidate` invocation example